ajaygshah/Python_Pandas_/README.md

 1) Student has marked only one of the choices (this is straight-forward)
 2) Student has marked none of the choices
 3) Student has marked more than one of the choices.

+The objective is to come up with different solutions and find out which one would be the most effective.
+While we find different solutions, there are scenarios that may come up and we need to account for them.